 Steven Allan Spielberg is an American filmmaker born in December 18, 1946 in Cincinnati, Ohio.
 Spielberg is an film director, screenwriter, producer, and business magnate.
-He is one of the most commercially successful directors in history, having directed three different films that topped the all-time theatrical gross charts; one in the ’70s (Jaws), ’80s (E.T.
-The Extra Terrestrial) and ’90s (Jurassic Park).
-He is also critically acclaimed as he directed several Academy Award nominees for best picture, winning once in 1993 for Schindler’s List–a film for which he also won his first of two Oscars for best director (the other being Saving Private Ryan).
+He is one of the most commercially successful directors in history, having directed three different films that topped the all-time theatrical gross charts; one in the 1970s (Jaws), 1980s (E.T.
+The Extra Terrestrial) and 1990s (Jurassic Park).
+He is also critically acclaimed as he has directed several Academy Award nominees for best picture, winning once in 1993 for Schindler’s List–a film for which he also won his first of two Oscars for best director (the other being Saving Private Ryan).
 He is known for being a part of the directorial generation that revived Hollywood and is also considered the father of the summer blockbuster thanks to Jaws.
 He was a recipient of the Irving G. Thalberg Memorial Award, a special Academy Award, in 1987.
 He has had a long association with Universal Studios and Dreamworks.

 Spielberg was born in Cincinnati, Ohio, to a Jewish family.
 His mother, Leah Adler (née Posner, 1920– ), was a restaurateur and concert pianist, and his father, Arnold Spielberg (1917– ), was an electrical engineer involved in the development of computers.
 He spent his childhood in Haddon Township, New Jersey and Scottsdale, Arizona.

 In 1958, he became a Boy Scout, and fulfilled a requirement for the photography merit badge by making a nine-minute 8 mm film entitled The Last Gunfight.
 Spielberg recalled years later to a magazine interviewer, “My dad’s still-camera was broken, so I asked the scoutmaster if I could tell a story with my father’s movie camera.
 He said yes, and I got an idea to do a Western.
 I made it and got my merit badge.
 That was how it all started.”
-In 1963, at age sixteen, Spielberg wrote and directed his first independent film, a 140-minute science fiction adventure called Firelight (which would later inspire Close Encounters).
+In 1963, at age sixteen, Spielberg wrote and directed his first independent film, a 140-minute science fiction adventure called Firelight (which would later inspire Close Encounters of a Third Kind).
 The film, which had a budget of US$500, was shown in his local cinema and generated a profit of $1.
 He also made several WWII films inspired by his father’s war stories.

 After his parents divorced, he moved to Saratoga, California with his father.
 His three sisters and mother remained in Arizona.
 Spielberg graduated from Saratoga High School in 1965.
 It was during this time Spielberg attained the rank of Eagle Scout.
 Spielberg attended Hebrew school from 1953 to 1957, in classes taught by Rabbi Albert L. Lewis, who would later be memorialized as the main character in Mitch Albom’s Have a Little Faith.